njoromodo/video-inv/README.md

 recommended.

-You will also need to create the first user in the database, make sure that supervisor is set to 1 for that user to allow them to access the admin panel.
+You will also need to create the first user in the database, make sure that supervisor is set to 1 for that user to allow them full access.

 #### Table Breakdown
 - __Users__ stores the users for the system, including administrators.